NMBU-Data-Science/RENT/docs/quickstart.rst

     my_feat_names = ['f{0}'.format(x+1) for x in range(len(my_data.columns))]

     # We split the dataset into a separate train and (unseen) test dataset.
-    # Thus, we can evaluate a model build on the selected features, afterwards (see Jupyter notebook for regression).
+    # The test dataset might be used to evaluate a model, that is build on
+    # the features selected with RENT.
+This is not shown in this example.
-    train_data, test_data, train_labels, test_labels = train_test_split(my_data, my_target, test_size=0.3, random_state=0)
+    train_data, test_data, train_labels, test_labels = train_test_split(my_data,
+                                                                        my_target,
+                                                                        test_size=0.3,
+                                                                        random_state=0)

     # Build RENT model
     # Define a range of regularisation parameters C for elastic net.
-A minimum of at least one value is required.
+    # A minimum of at least one value is required.
     my_C_params = [0.1, 1, 10]
     # Define a reange of l1-ratios for elastic net.
-A minimum of at least one value is required.
+    # A minimum of at least one value is required.
     my_l1_ratios = [0, 0.1, 0.25, 0.5, 0.75, 0.9, 1]

     model = RENT.RENT_Regression(data=train_data,